MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 ## [Project management tools](#tab/project-management-tools)

 Projects that aren't tracked and managed are more likely to run into problems.
-To ensure a successful outcome, we think it's important to use a project management tool.
+To ensure a successful outcome, it's important to use a project management tool.
 There are many different tools available.
 Project managers in your organization might already have a favorite.

 Azure DevOps is the suggested tool for project management during a cloud migration.
 To accelerate usage of Azure DevOps, the Cloud Adoption Framework includes a tool for automatically deploying a project template.
 That template includes the tasks commonly run during a migration effort.
 Deploy the template using the instructions in [Cloud adoption plan and Azure DevOps](../../plan/template.md).
 You can then modify the template to reflect the [workloads](../../plan/workloads.md) and [assets](../../plan/assets.md) to be migrated.